Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Simulation study

 Consider a population of $N = 101,000$ patients with a ratio of 100:1 for the majority.
 Patients without the condition are drawn from the normal distribution $\mathcal{N}((0, 0), 0.25)$ and positives are sampled from $\mathcal{N}((1, 1), 0.25)$.
 Contrarily to the previous simulations, the marginalised group has a prevalence of 50\% while the rest of the population, 10\%.
 We then enforce the three previously described missingness processes.
 Figure~\ref{fig:summary:same} illustrates how the same three proposed missingness processes would be expressed in this population.
 Importantly, due to differences in the prevalence, the missingness processes still differentially affect the two groups.
 For instance, the proposed (S2) affects the positive cases of both groups, representing 10\% resp.
 50\% of these groups.

 Figures~\ref{fig:summary:rec:same} and~\ref{fig:summary:auc:same} present the associated reconstruction error and AUC performance differentiated by scenario and imputation strategies.
-This set of experiments shows that group-specific condition prevalence would lead to similar discrepancies in missingness process, reconstruction errors and performance gaps.
-Importantly, no imputation strategy would consistently lead to a better or fairer performance in the studied settings.
-This result stands despite no difference in condition manifestation, highlighting the need for a thorough evaluation of different imputation strategies.
+This set of experiments shows that group-specific condition prevalence would lead to similar discrepancies in reconstruction errors and performance under the different missingness scenarios.
+First, note how group-specific imputations reduce the reconstruction error gap in (S1) but consistently increase this gap in all other scenarios compared to the population alternatives.
+While not significant, group MICE Miss also presents a larger gap than its population alternative in terms of downstream performance.
+Second, while the population and group-specific imputation present different gaps in reconstruction error, this is not reflected in the downstream performance, e.g. MICE alternatives perform the same under (S3) despite presenting opposite reconstruction error gaps.
+Echoing the main text's conclusions, these results stand, despite no difference in condition manifestation, highlighting the need for a thorough empirical evaluation of different imputation strategies even when subgroups do not differ in their covariates distributions.